SuRIA Home Solar Rebate:

 No. This is an independent informational and lead-generation page operated by a SEDA-registered solar installer.
 For official information, refer to SEDA Malaysia and the Ministry of Energy Transition and Water Transformation (PETRA).

-Every figure and rule on this page is sourced from the official launch announcement and the news outlets that reported it on the day.
+Every figure and rule on this page is sourced from official announcements and Malaysian media coverage.
 Open each source to verify directly.

 For official information and the latest updates on the application procedure, please refer to SEDA Malaysia, PETRA and TNB.
 Source links are provided so you can verify each fact directly with the original publisher; we do not republish article content.